aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/barcode-coordinates-and-angle/_index.md

 For each recognized barcode, `BarCodeResult.getRegion()` returns geometry information.
 You can use it to locate the barcode on the image and to understand its rotation.

+## Rectangle vs quadrangle

+`BarCodeRegionParameters` exposes the barcode region in several forms.
+The two most common are:

+- `Rectangle`: an axis-aligned bounding box.
+It is always aligned with the image axes (X and Y).
+  Use it when you need a simple crop, a quick overlay, or a rough location.
+- `Quadrangle`: four corner points of the detected barcode region (`leftTop`, `rightTop`, `rightBottom`, `leftBottom`).
+  Use it when the barcode is rotated, skewed, or affected by perspective.

+If the barcode is rotated, the rectangle will usually include extra background because it cannot rotate with the barcode.
+The quadrangle follows the barcode shape more closely.

+Coordinates are in image pixels.
+The origin is the top-left corner of the image.

 ## Read rectangle, quadrangle, points

 ```java